 |Why bother?||What are my choices?|

-- As we understand the feelings behind questions, and how type of questions can change the direction of our thoughts, we will be more careful of choosing our questions.
+- As we understand the feelings behind questions and how types of questions can change the direction of our thoughts, we will be more careful in choosing our questions.

 4) Switching Questions –